dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 This data is used in a number of ways including traffic monitoring, analyzing network attacks and "day in the life" (DITL) [@ditl] analysis.

 A wide variety of tools already exist that facilitate the collection of DNS traffic data, such as DSC [@dsc], packetq [@packetq], dnscap [@dnscap] and dnstap [@dnstap].
 However, there is no standard exchange format for large DNS packet captures.
 The PCAP [@pcap] or PCAP-NG [@pcapng] formats are typically used in practice for packet captures, but these file formats can contain a great deal of additional information that is not directly pertinent to DNS traffic analysis and thus unnecessarily increases the capture file size.
+Additionally these tools and formats typically have no filter mechanism to selectively record only certain fields at capture time, requiring post-processing for anonymization or pseudonymization of data to protect user privacy.

 There has also been work on using text based formats to describe DNS packets such as [@?I-D.daley-dnsxml], [@?I-D.hoffman-dns-in-json], but these are largely